Soil Calculator guide

 Common mistakes to avoid

-• Do not forget that soil settles after watering.
+• Do not forget that loose soil can settle after watering and spreading.

 Research and references